coezbek/baker/templates/rails_template.md

     - [ ] `bundle exec rubocop -a`
     - [ ] `git add . && git commit -m "Add my monkey patches for Rails" && git push`

-  - Add that browser is launched with `bin/dev`
+  - Add that browser is launched with `bin/dev` on a predictable but random port to avoid collisions
     - [ ] Create bin/browser: ```create_file "bin/browser", <<~'BASH'
         #!/bin/bash
         # Script to launch browser when server at the given port is ready
         # Usage: bin/browser [URL=localhost] [PORT=3000]
         # Can be launched with URL as subdomain.localhost, because modern browsers support this.
+        # Script will not exit to prevent foreman to terminate also all other processes

         # Assign URL and port from arguments, defaulting to localhost and 3000 if not provided
         URL=${1:-localhost}